overlookmotel/react-lazy-data/README.md

 ```

 The Babel plugin will add a unique ID to every call to `createResourceFactory()`.
 The IDs are a hash of the file's path relative to the application's root and a counter.
 IDs are deterministic across builds and machines.

+IDs are created using [babel-unique-id](https://www.npmjs.com/package/babel-unique-id).
+See [their docs](https://www.npmjs.com/package/babel-unique-id) for options you can pass to the Babel plugin.

 #### 2. Capture data loaded on server side